Almost sure null bankruptcy of testing-by-betting strategies: Bankruptcy of mixture strategies

 \section{Bankruptcy of mixture strategies}

 We next study the null bankruptcy behavior of mixture strategies \eqref{eqn:mixture-wealth}.
-While it is true that mixture strategies form a subclass of predictable plugin strategies via $\lambda_k^\pi = \frac{\int \lambda W_{k-1}^\lambda \pi(\d \lambda) }{ \int W_{k-1}^\lambda \pi(\d \lambda) }$, and therefore \cref{thm:sos-crit} implies the $\pi$-mixture strategy bankrupts if and only if $\sum (\lambda_k^\pi)^2$ diverges, we shall soon see that the bankruptcy of the mixture strategy is much easier to analyze directly via its native integration form
+While it is true that mixture strategies form a subclass of predictable plugin strategies via $\lambda_k^\pi = \frac{\int \lambda W_{k-1}^\lambda \pi(\d \lambda) }{ \int W_{k-1}^\lambda \pi(\d \lambda) }$, and therefore \cref{thm:sos-crit} implies the $\pi$-mixture strategy bankrupts if and only if $\sum_k (\lambda_k^\pi)^2$ diverges, we shall soon see that the bankruptcy of the mixture strategy is much easier to analyze directly via its native integration form

-Specifically, the only condition that determines if a mixture strategy is null-bankrupt is whether the mixture distribution $\pi$ is an atom at 0 (i.e.\ it charges the set $\{0\}$ with a positive probability $\pi(\{0\})>0$).
-Intuitively, if $\pi$ is an atom at 0, the mixture strategy always keeps some capital unwagered (``cash''), therefore it never goes bankrupt.
+Specifically, the only condition that determines if a mixture strategy is null-bankrupt is whether the mixture distribution $\pi$ has an atom at 0 (i.e.\ it charges the set $\{0\}$ with a positive probability $\pi(\{0\})>0$).
+Intuitively, if $\pi$ has an atom at 0, the mixture strategy always keeps some capital unwagered (``cash''), therefore it never goes bankrupt.
 The precise statement below is proved in \cref{sec:pf-nocash}.